sao16b/4n6/_posts/2024-03-27-MVS_CTF_2023_iOS_Writeup.md

 ![QQZone](/assets/img/2024-03-27/13_2.png){: width="300"}

-### 14. You are here - Which airline lounge was viewed?
+### 14. You are here

+**Prompt**: Which airline lounge was viewed?

 I did a keyword search for 'lounge' in Autopsy and came across a file `PPSQLDatabase.db`{: .filepath}, which seems to contain some interesting user personalization data.
-One such piece of data in the loc_records table names the **Lufthansa Senator Lounge**.
-The sources table indicates this came from Apple Maps activity.
+One such piece of data in the `loc_records`{: .filepath} table names the **Lufthansa Senator Lounge**.
+The `sources`{: .filepath} table indicates this came from Apple Maps activity.

 ![PPSQLDatabase.db](/assets/img/2024-03-27/14_1.png)

-### 15. A river runs through it - At which location did the user travel the most meters according to Apple?
+### 15. A river runs through it

+**Prompt**: At which location did the user travel the most meters according to Apple?
 (City, Country)

 I began nosing around in Apple's Health app folder (`/private/var/mobile/Library/Health`{: .filepath}), figuring it would probably be a good place for finding location and distance information.
-The `healthdb_secure.sqlite`{: .filepath} turns out to have a lot of forensic value.
-In this database, it seems the samples table indicates health information of certain types for "samples" of user activity, and the quantity_samples table gives "quantities" corresponding to those activities.
-A data_type of 8 in the sample table corresponds to distance traveled in meters; those distances can be found in the quantity_samples table.
+The `healthdb_secure.sqlite`{: .filepath} database turns out to have a lot of forensic value.
+In this database, it seems the `samples`{: .filepath} table indicates health information of certain types for "samples" of user activity, and the `quantity_samples`{: .filepath} table gives "quantities" corresponding to those activities.
+A `data_type`{: .filepath} of 8 in the `samples`{: .filepath} table corresponds to distance traveled in meters; those distances can be found in the `quantity_samples`{: .filepath} table.
 With the help of a SQL query, I was able to parse out some timestamps and meters from the database.

 ![Distances in Meters](/assets/img/2024-03-27/15_1.png){: width="400"}

 So we're looking for location information timestamped between 694186518 and 694187107.
-There's another database I came across, `Cache.sqlite`{: .filepath} (`/private/var/mobile/Library/Caches/com.apple.routined`{: .filepath}) with a table ZRTCLLOCATIONMO that contains location information and timestamps.
+There's another database I came across, `Cache.sqlite`{: .filepath} (`/private/var/mobile/Library/Caches/com.apple.routined`{: .filepath}) with a table `ZRTCLLOCATIONMO`{: .filepath} that contains location information and timestamps.
 Another SQL query later and I have a shortlist.

 ![Coordinates with Timestamps](/assets/img/2024-03-27/15_2.png){: width="400"}